jinpan/mit_midway/README.md

 Nothing!
 Written with love by one of your UA Technology System Group Chairs.
 Hope you have a good experience with it :)

-All of the signups stay local to the machine that it is running on so we're not selling poor freshmen's email addresses to marketers, or worse, Comcast recruitors.
+All of the signups stay local to the machine that it is running on so we're not selling poor freshmen's email addresses to marketers, or worse, Comcast recruiters.

 ## What's this fuss and muss you speak of with other solutions?
 The other solutions I am considering are 1) pen/paper, 2) excel, 3) google form.